sontung/boom/README.md

 ## Boom

+## 22nd Feb, 2015

+Give the player some immortal time after the dead (by monsters or bombs)

 ## 21st Feb, 2015

 Add some stunning monster sprites running around the map, and when the player jump in one of